naka-lab/Serket/docs/tutorials/vae-gmm-mlda.md

 import numpy as np
 ```

-Then, data and correct labels are loaded.
+Next, data and correct labels are loaded.
-The data is sent as observations to the connected modules by using `srk.Observation`.
+The data are sent as observations to the connected modules using `srk.Observation`:

 ```
 obs1 = srk.Observation( np.loadtxt( "data1.txt" ) )  # image data